prasmussen/orri/README.md

 The directory contains any uploaded files and a `site.json` with the details of the site and its routes.

-## SSL certificates
-A wildcard Let's Encrypt certificate is used to provide SSL to all created subdomains.

 ## Maintainability
 Vanilla js and a css framework without a build step was deliberately choosen to avoid having to change the frontend build system every 6 months.